lucasrodes/book-author-classifier/Python/results/README.md

-- This folder contains results for the v3 library, including: Naive Bayes (test2), SVM (test3), SVM + GridSearch (test4) and results when using NLM (test6, test7).
+his folder contains results for the v3 library, including: Naive Bayes (test2), SVM (test3), SVM + GridSearch (test4) and results when using NLM (test6, test7).

-- Files ending _nobecquer_ means that this category has not been considered in this execution.
+* Files ending with _nobecquer_ contain results for the algorithms ran on datasets not containing the category corresponding to the author "Bequer".

-- The term _n1_ means that the results were obtained using Unigram model, _n2_ means bigram and so on.
+* The term _n1_ means that the results were obtained using Unigram model, _n2_ means bigram and so on.